rthewhite/homebridge-homewizard/README.md

 [downloads-image]: https://img.shields.io/npm/dm/homebridge-homewizard.svg?style=flat
 [downloads-url]: https://npmjs.org/package/homebridge-homewizard

+## Notice
+I have switched platform and no longer have a HomeWizard in my possession.
+I believe the plugin is currently quite feature complete and works correctly so feel free to keep using it and off course pull requests are always welcome!
+The big feature that's missing is probably the pushing of changes to Homekit, when for example a motion sensor changes state this is not being pushed to Homekit.

+If you have any issues i will try to help you out the best way i can.

 # homebridge-homewizard
 This plugin will add platform support for HomeWizard to Homebridge.
 And therefore give you the ability to control all devices and sensors attached to your HomeWizard with Siri!